PicThrive/PicThriveApi/groups.rst

 GET
 ~~~
-Returns the list of groups for an owner on the given day.
+Returns the list of Groups for an owner on the given day.

 Query Params
 ^^^^^^^^^^^^